The Samoyed breed has been around for hundreds of years. They are also often called ‘smiling sammies’!

 Like all dogs, the Samoyed thrives on a high-quality dog food with real meat proteins as the first few ingredients.

-Since the Samoyed is a larger breed, he will do best with a dog food geared towards larger dogs.
+Since this is a larger breed, he will do best with a dog food geared towards larger dogs.
 Larger breeds require certain nutrients for their bone and muscle development, which specific food can provide.

 Your Samoyed should eat a high-quality food specific for his age, weight, and activity level.